Laid (song): Covers

 "Laid" was covered by New Orleans alt-rock band Better Than Ezra on their 2005 greatest hits compilation.
 It has been covered by the Butch Walker-led band 1969 on a hidden track on their album Maya.

 English band Palma Violets performed a version of the song in July 2015 for The A.V.
 Clubs A.V.
 Undercover series.
 The song has also been covered by The Pains of Being Pure at Heart.

 In popular culture

 "Laid" gained attention as a theme song for the American Pie film series.
-The song was also used during a party scene with the cast singing along near the end of S3 E10 "Forever" of the FX on Hulu TV series The Bear.
-The episode first streamed on June 26, 2024.
+The song was also used during the episode "Forever" of the FX series The Bear.

+The song was also used prominently in the final episode of Shameless.